 Does Elie get her memory back in the anime?

 No, the mystery surrounding Elie’s amnesia is not resolved in the anime.
 The series ends before this major plot point can be fully explored.
-The truth of Elie’s identity and past is a central storyline in the latter half of the manga and is crucial to the series’ conclusion.
+The truth of Elie’s identity and past is a central storyline in the latter half of the

-Is it necessary to watch the anime before reading the manga?
+Is it necessary to watch the anime before reading the manga ?

 Where did the name “Groove Adventure Rave” come from?